CMRapp/BeerBuddyFL-a-CRUD-app/README.md

 ## Project: Beer Buddy Florida
 ### Description:
-### One page website that uses internal 'database' in leiu of API.
+### One page website that uses a local array in leiu of an API.
 Allows for CRUD (Create, Read, Update, Delete) operations.
 Technologies / languages used: HTML, CSS, Bootstrap, JavaScript, JQuery

 NOTE: If downloading the files to run on your own computer.
 You must install json server and wacth the beerdb.json file.